opendistro/for-elasticsearch-docs/docs/elasticsearch/configuration.md

 nav_order: 1
 ---

-# Elasticsearch Configuration
+# Elasticsearch configuration

 Most Elasticsearch configuration can take place in the cluster settings API.
 Certain operations require you to modify `elasticsearch.yml` and restart the cluster.

 Whenever possible, use the cluster settings API instead; `elasticsearch.yml` is local to each node, whereas the API applies the setting to all nodes in the cluster.

-## The cluster settings API
+## Cluster settings API

 The first step in changing a setting is to view the current settings: